jhonnyLeandro/gap_automation/README.md

 `npx wdio config`

 we will choose, to run locally, in machine devices, spec and allure like reporters, cucumber framewok and selenium standalone service.
+And this will give us the file wdio.conf.js which is the file that has all our test configurations.

 **Set up babel**